 Regular Admission Prices

 Tickets for this year’s boat show are available online.
-There are different types of passes to choose from, each of which are valid for between one, two and all five days.
+There are different types of passes to choose from, each of which are valid for either one, two and all five days.

 Online ticket prices in January 2026 are as follows:

-Another way to save is to attend the Vancouver International Boat Show after 5:00 pm.
-If you only go in the evening you pay just $5.
+TIP: If you go in the evening after 5:00 pm, it’ll cost just $5.
 During these evening specials, children ages 16 and under still get in free.

 See the Vancouver Int’l Boat Show‘s website for tickets.